Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 That scientific foundation is the psychological framework known as Self-Determination Theory.

-If you share in my ambition to see the global school system transformed into a more humane and effective system for educating children, let’s talk about how to achieve internal coherence as a movement.
+If you share in my ambition to see the global school system transformed into a more humane and effective system for educating children, let’s talk about how to achieve internal coherence as a movement using the Back-to-Basics 2.0 framework and the Self-Determination Theory research that it was derived from.

-I hope you and I can talk more about this approach to global school systems transformation.
+I invite you to reach out to me so we can talk more about this approach to global school systems transformation soon.

 Thanks for watching.